Table of Contents

 Reproducibility & Data Availability

 All necessary information for the critical interpretation of reported work and for evaluation and verification of the analysis and conclusions must be made available immediately.
-Any restrictions to such information must be explicitly disclosed on submission by inclusion in the email body; authors should be prepared for these statements to be included in their Acknowledgements section following consultation with the editors.
+Any restrictions to such information must be explicitly disclosed on submission; authors should be prepared for these statements to be included in their Acknowledgements section following consultation with the editors.

 Data not presented in the main manuscript may be included in a public repository licensed under a CC0 or CC-BY licence or in the Supporting Information if presentable in document format broken into US letter-sized pages.
 Deposited datasets should be cited as per the Author Instructions and stated in the Acknowledgements section.
 Guidance on repository selection is provided here by PLoS: https://journals.plos.org/plosone/s/recommended-repositories.
 The reported materials and methods must be sufficient for ensuring reproducibility.